-Making Metal: The Magic of Argentium Sterling Silver from its Creator Peter Johns
+The Magic of Argentium Silver with Peter Johns

 I don’t know about you, but the idea of creating a new metal alloy is right up there with magic and something you could only learn from Dumbledore at Hogwarts.
 In other words, I’m fascinated by the whole idea, and my mind races with questions about how it all happened.
 Fortunately, I recently had the opportunity to ask Peter Johns, the inventor of Argentium sterling silver, to answer some of my questions about Argentium and how this beloved metal came to be.
 Here’s what I found out.